Educating Sommeliers Worldwide.

 Image Source - @sipconciously on Instagram.com

 The African American Vintners Association (AAAV) was founded in 2002 by a group of winemakers to bring visibility to the Black members in the wine industry.
 It is a non-profit organization that promotes awareness of African American vintners and creates a deeper sense of community among its members to reach out to wine consumers.
-Marcia Jones, founder of Urban Connoisseurs started the Black Winemakers Scholarship Fund where she partnered with AAAV.
-The scholarship is aimed at helping African Americans who want to pursue a career in the wine industry.
-The AAAV was founded by Mac McDonald, the founder of Vision Cellars, along with three winemakers, Bates, Vance Sharp, and Charlie Wagner.
+AAAV also helps the African Americans who want to pursue a career in the wine industry by offering them Black Winemakers Scholarship Fund.
+It was founded by Mac McDonald, the founder of Vision Cellars, along with three winemakers, Bates, Vance Sharp, and Charlie Wagner.
 Phil Long, the owner of Longevity Winery in the California Bay Area, is the current president of AAAV.
-Marcia Jones is also currently working on the documentary “Journey between the Vines: The Black Winemaker’s Story”, a film that follows the lives of six Black winemakers and vineyard owners who embark on cultivating extraordinary wines.
-She hopes to raise awareness about Black wine entrepreneurship through this documentary.
+He has published a documentary “Journey between the Vines: The Black Winemaker’s Story”, a film that follows the lives of six Black winemakers and vineyard owners who embark on cultivating extraordinary wines.
+He hopes to raise awareness about Black wine entrepreneurship through this documentary.

 Mac McDonald, founder of Vision Cellars; Image Source - Vision Cellar